AnFreTh/NAMpy/README.rst

 3. **Train the Model:**

    After initializing the model, you can train it using the Keras API.
 This step involves specifying an optimizer, loss function, and training settings.
 The training dataset is used for fitting the model, and the validation dataset helps monitor its performance during training.
-   Note, that xDL Models have dictionaries as outputs including not only the models overall predictions but often either the individual feature network predictions or attention weights/distributional parameter predictions.
+   Note, that nampy Models have dictionaries as outputs including not only the models overall predictions but often either the individual feature network predictions or attention weights/distributional parameter predictions.
 Thus the loss argument should be adapted.
    For all models, except the disrtibutional models, a simple loss={"output": your_loss_metric} already suffices.

    .. code-block:: python